BatchClayderman/FEPPCT/README.md

 # FEPPCT

-This is a possible implementation of the FEPPCT cryptography scheme, which is the baseline of the [II-FPPCT cryptography scheme](https://github.com/BatchClayderman/II-FPPCT).
+This is a possible implementation of the FEPPCT cryptography scheme in Java programming language based on the JPBC library, which is the baseline of the [II-FPPCT cryptography scheme](https://github.com/BatchClayderman/II-FPPCT).

 This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).